KIMA-TV: Subchannels

-On September 23, 2024, the Portland Trail Blazers announced an agreement with Sinclair to launch Rip City Television Network, which will syndicate games over-the-air.
-Games in Yakima will air on KIMA's third subchannel.
+On September 23, 2024, the Portland Trail Blazers announced an agreement with Sinclair to launch Rip City Television Network, which syndicates games over-the-air.
+Games in Yakima air on KIMA's third subchannel.

+On April 1, 2026, KCYU-LD (channel 41)'s intellectual unit (Fox affiliation, branding, and syndicated programming) moved to the third subchannel of KIMA-TV.
+As a result, Roar moved to KCYU's main subchannel.